zoylendt/zoylendt.github.io/content/Posts/Quartz basic setup.md

 > This note is part of a series about how this blog is set up.
 > See [[quartz starting page|here]] for an overview.

 This note is about how to spin up your own quartz instance, hosted on [GitHub Pages](https://pages.github.com/).
-It's a minimal setup that will look like the [Quartz documentation](https://quartz.jzhao.xyz/)) and it's the starting point for [[quartz modifications|additional customizations]].
+It's a minimal setup that will look like the [Quartz documentation](https://quartz.jzhao.xyz/)) and it's the starting point for [[quartz customize|additional customizations]].

 In this guide we'll host Quartz on GitHub Pages, however there are [other options](https://quartz.jzhao.xyz/hosting).
 This basic setup requires no locally installed software, you can work entirely on the GitHub website.